nodejs/node/doc/api.markdown

     request.addListener('response', function (response) {
       sys.puts("STATUS: " + response.statusCode);
       sys.puts("HEADERS: " + JSON.stringify(response.headers));
-      response.setBodyEncoding("utf8");
+      response.setEncoding("utf8");
-      response.addListener("data", function (chunk) {
+      response.addListener('data', function (chunk) {
         sys.puts("BODY: " + chunk);
       });
     });
-    request.close();
+    request.end();

 ### http.createClient(port, host)

 Constructs a new HTTP client. `port` and
 `host` refer to the server to be connected to.
-A connection is not established until a request is issued.
+A stream is not established until a request is issued.

 ### client.request([method], path, [request_headers])

-Issues a request; if necessary establishes connection.
+Issues a request; if necessary establishes stream.
 Returns a `http.ClientRequest` instance.

 `method` is optional and defaults to "GET" if omitted.